scala/scala3/docs/docs/reference/contextual/type-classes.md

 }
 ```

-An implementation of this `Monoid` typeclass for the type `String` can be the following:
+An implementation of this `Monoid` type class for the type `String` can be the following:

 ```scala
 given Monoid[String] {